TEP Fellows

 Shown in photo: Jocelyn, Joe, Tine and Oskar with alumnus and former advisory board member Steve Nislick.
 March 2023.

-In 2023, the Center is accepting nominations to recruit a new TEP Fellow.
-This student will be the first Fellow in Cohort B. During a recruitment year, departments may nominate prospective graduate students who have a strong academic and/or research interest related to the field of Jewish Studies.
+During a recruitment year, departments may nominate prospective graduate students who have a strong academic and/or research interest related to the field of Jewish Studies.
 Nominations should consist of a single PDF including: a statement of support from the DGS for the student, including why the student’s academic history or research interest appeals to your department and why you want the student in your graduate program.
-Applications due January 23, 2023.
+Applications are online.